|

 your spine."

-Her stance is perfect, thought Legolas.
-He had had a bow
+Her stance is perfect, he thought.
+He had had a bow of

 best bow makers.
 It lacked the power of a Galadhrim bow like his

-own, but it was perfect for an inexperienced archer.
+own, but was just right for an inexperienced archer.
 And,

 "Do you feel bone-to-bone contact between your index finger